 - Electromagnetic Engineering.
 Electromagnetic engineering covers electromagnetism in modern applications like wireless and optical communications, circuits, computer peripherals, microwave communication and radar, antennas, sensors, and power generation and transmission.
 Electromagnetic engineering serves as a prerequisite to wireless communication and digital signal processing course work.

 Engineering assignments will familiarize students with professional practices and problems to familiarize students with procedures and professional analysis through reading assignments.
 Reading assignments may correspond with related problem sets.
 Projects and presentations may run throughout a course’s structure, and papers may be assigned on current professional practices or problems in electrical engineering.

 Building a Career

-The median annual wage of electrical engineers in May 2010 was $84,540, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also reports that employment for electrical and electronics engineers is expected to increase by 14% between 2010 and 2020.
+The median annual wage of electrical engineers is $84,540, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also reports that employment for electrical and electronics engineers is expected to increase by 14%.
 Wages and employment are not guaranteed, as they are affected by employer, experience, location, position, and other factors.

 Electrical engineers working in companies contracted with the government at all levels are encouraged to obtain licensure, which requires a degree from an engineering program accredited by the Accreditation Board for Engineering and Technology (ABET), a passing score on the Fundamentals of Engineering (FE) exam, and a passing score on the Professional Engineering (PE) exam.
 Electrical engineers that have gained work experience may advance to management positions to supervise a team of engineers and technicians.
 Advancement may also require a graduate level degree.